Things to Do in Tralee

 Muckross House & Gardens is situated close to the shores of Muckross Lake, amidst the beautiful scenery of Killarney National Park.
 The house is a focal point within the Park and is the ideal base from which to explore its terrain.

 Fungi the Bottlenose Dolphin resident of Dingle Harbour has, over the past 15 years of his residency warmed the hearts of the thousands of people that have traveled from near and far to see and swim with him.
 The fact that he is absolutely wild and free , yet remains here in Dingle (now with celebrity status) being vested by thousands, is something which has baffled scientists and laymen alike.
 One thing is sure though – he loves all the attention!

 Tour Website: http://gapofdunloetours.com/

-The Gap of Dunloe is a wild and rugged gap excavated by forging ice flows during the last ice age.
+The Gap of Dunloe is a wild and rugged gap excavated by forging ice flows during the last Ice Age.
 It has a natural beauty to it that can only be appreciated when there in person.
 The Gap is a great place for a nice walk on a sunny day or if you feel like relaxing, take a horse and carriage trip into the valley, available from the World famous Kate Kearney’s Cottage which is nestled at the entrance to the Gap of Dunloe.

-County Kerry is a beautiful place to visit and it has the honour of having not one, but two of the countries highest peaks the tallest of these is Carrantuohill (1004 m), guarded by steep and treacherous crags, its a challenge for those who love the outdoors and a great day out for all.
+County Kerry is a beautiful place to visit and it has the honour of having not one, but two of the countries highest peaks the tallest of these being, Carrantuohill (1004 m).
+Guarded by steep and treacherous crags, it is a challenge for those who love the outdoors and a great day out for all.

 Ross Castle (Irish: Caisleán an Rois)

-Ross Castle is the ancestral home of the O’Donoghue clan though it is better known for its association with the Brownes of Killarney who owned it until recently.
+Ross Castle is the ancestral home of the O’Donoghue clan though it is better known for its association with the Brownes of Killarney who owned the property until recently.
 It is located on the edge of Lough Leane, in Killarney National Park, County Kerry, Ireland.